ataibarkai/SemanticType/Readme.md

 All URLs can be encoded as `String`s.
 But not all `String`s can be used as URLs.

-When you have a `URL` instance, you have **proof** that the `String` value backing it indeed conforms to the constraints defined by the `URL` standard.
+When you have a `URL` instance, you have **proof** that the `String` value backing it indeed conforms to the constraints defined by the URL standard.

-`URL` even combines the benefits of the initial validation step to expose safe purpose-specific *extensions*.
+`URL` further utilizes the benefits of the initial validation step to expose safe, purpose-specific *extensions*.
-Once you have a valid `URL`, you can create another valid `URL` simply by appending a path component to your original `URL`.
+Once you have a valid URL, you can create another valid URL simply by appending a path component to your original URL.
-Which is precisely what `URL`'s `.appendingPathComponent(...)` function does.
+This is precisely what `URL`'s `.appendingPathComponent(...)` function does.

 #### `BatteryPercentage`
-We don't have to look far to find oppurtunities to enforce type-level constraints.
+We don't have to look far to find oppurtunities to enforce constraints at the type-level.
 For instancee, in our previous example, `BatteryPercentage` values must capture a number in the range `[0, 100]` to be sensible.

 When we have a dedicated `BatteryPercentage` type for encoding battery percentage values (rather than using `Int`), we can encode this constraint *at the type level*, and hence be **sure** that any given `BatteryPercentage` instance *always* carries a value in the range `[0, 100]`.

-#### Clamping and failing
+#### Choose: clamp, or fail?
 What if you try to initialize a `BatteryPercentage` instance with a value of  `1324`?
 We often (but not always) have **choice** in the matter.
 We can either *clamp* the input value to the nearest-possible valid value (in this case, to `100`), or we can simply `throw` an error and refuse to initialize the `BatteryPercentage` instance.

 ---------

 ## Why do I need this library?
-Can't I make my own rich types?
+Can't I define my own rich types?

 You could of course trivially define purpose-specific structures to wrap an underlying backing value used in particular circumstances.
 For instance, you could define: